 At the beginning of 2021 there was a general downward trend in the number of weekly cases, however from week 21 there was a general increasing trend in cases, peaking in week 33.
-Although this was then followed by a decrease in weekly cases, there have been increases in recent weeks, reaching a new peak in week 48.
+Although this was then followed by a decrease in weekly cases, there have been increases in recent weeks, including a new peak that was seen in week 48.